Upwardfi/docs/source/includes/settlements.md

-`status` | string | Settlement status ("pending" "sent" "completed" "canceled") `total_amount` | int | Total amount (in cents) `completed_at` | timestamp | Date of completion (if completed) `created_at` | timestamp | Date of creation
-`updated_at` | timestamp | Date of update
+`status` | string | Settlement status ("pending" "sent" "completed" "canceled") `total_amount` | int | Total amount (in cents) `completed_at` | timestamp | Date of completion (if completed) `bill_payments` | Array | List of bill payment objects are the paid in this settlement file `created_at` | timestamp | Date of creation `updated_at` | timestamp | Date of update